BOOKS & THEIR STORIES

-Also a FINALIST Award in the Colorado Authors League (CAL) Awards for 2021—Cozy Mystery category.
+Also, a FINALIST Award in the Colorado Authors League (CAL) Awards for 2021—Mystery category.

 The Last Hurrah also made the list in Books That Take You Away, November 2021, Colorado Country Life magazine.
-Many thanks going out to the editor of this great magazine.
-Cover pictured here courtesy of the Colorado Country Life staff.
+Many thanks go out to the people of this great magazine.

 High in the Colorado Mountains, Green County reveled in a proud history

-of prospecting and mining dating back to the 1860s Gold Rush, and seemed like the perfect place for Phoebe Korneal to start life over.
+of prospecting and mining dating back to the Colorado 1860s Gold Rush.
+It seemed like the perfect place for Phoebe Korneal to start life over.

-Disillusionment in Utah catapulted her over the mountain peaks to join the Sheriff’s Office as a deputy, to join her childhood friends, crack reporter Carrie Jean O’Brien and Undersheriff Bill Diamond.
+Disillusionment in Utah catapulted her over the mountain peaks to a deputy sheriff position and join her childhood friends: Crack reporter Carrie Jean O’Brien and Undersheriff Bill Diamond.

-Awakened to hear their small mining community’s gold prospector had been found dead – they called him Old Al, because, well, he was old – Phoebe put her detective skills to work, while Sheriff Joe Jackson was always campaigning at Becky's Buns Up Bakery for re-election.
+Awakened to hear their small mining community’s gold prospector had been found dead – they called him Old Al, because, well, he was old – Phoebe puts her detective skills to work, while Sheriff Joe Jackson is at Becky's Buns Up Bakery in his usual campaign mode for the next election.